SHRP/shrp.github.io/guide.md

 # Ensure you understood the above note on the default behavior!
 INC_IN_REC_ADDON_4 := true

+# Default (if not set) is NOT adding it to the ramdisk but internal storage.
+# To store magisk zip into the recovery ramdisk instead set to "true" here.
+# Ensure you understood the above note on the default behavior!
+INC_IN_REC_MAGISK := true

 ############################ #########################################################
 # CUSTOM ADDONS - OPTIONAL # Custom addons!
 Yea fully optional but..
 GREAT STUFF! :) #
 ############################ #########################################################